UBC-MDS/DSCI-522_City_of_A-Stars_310/README.md

-# To love or not to love: Project Proposal
+# To Love or Not to Love: Project Proposal

 ## 1. Datatset